jtleek/advdatasci15/projects/project1-712.md

 ### Your Project:

-Your project is to use the `quantmod` package to download historical data (and any other data you want) on the S & P 500.
+Your project is to use the `quantmod` package to download historical data (and any other data you want) on the S & P 500 (list of companies here: https://en.wikipedia.org/wiki/List_of_S%26P_500_companies).
 You are then to build a forecasting/predictive model to predict what is the best stock to buy for the maximum return 1 and 5 days later along with the uncertainty in your prediction.
+For the one day return, assume that the stock is purchased at opening and sold at closing.
+For the five day return, assume that the stock is purchased on open on day one and sold at close 4 business days later.
+The goal is to rank the stocks by expected percent increase.

 ### Submission requirements